Communication Policy & Strategy

 February 2012: Rationalisation of the European Commission's public websites

 Websites are a key tool to inform citizens and stakeholders about EU policies, legislation, their rights in the internal market, grants, employment opportunities and many other things that affect their daily lives.
-Furthermore, the web is a very cost-effective, accessible and efficient means of communication, which is particularly relevant in the current political and financial context where we must account for every euro of taxpayer´s money we spend.
+Furthermore, the web is a very cost-effective, accessible and efficient means of communication, which is particularly relevant in the current political and financial context.

-With this in mind, the Commission is rationalising its presence on the web.
-This project aims to improve the quality of our online information and services.
-At the same time it will help better meet the needs of our users, whilst cutting cost and content duplication.
+European Commission (EC) is rationalising its presence on the web.
+The EC webrationalisation programme started to improve the quality of our online information and services.

 November 2011: A common visual identity for the Commission

-Following the decision to adopt a common visual identity to strengthen the corporate image of the European Commission, communicated in the note to the Directors-General (23/11/2011), and announced in the note on the Implementation of the Commission's Visual Identity on the web (12/12/2011), the Commission standard template has been updated to implement this new corporate visual identity on the web.
+Following the decision to adopt a common visual identity to strengthen the corporate image of the European Commission, the Commission standard template has been updated to implement this new corporate visual identity on the web.

 Depending on the context, DGs may choose to apply the new visual identity within their current environment, or to implement the new template 2012.